 The GDPR is a piece of EU-wide legislation which will determine how people’s personal data is processed and kept safe, and the legal rights individuals have in relation to their own data.
 It has applied since 25 May 2018 to organisations that process or handle personal data, including schools.

 Individuals have a right to be informed about how the school uses any personal data (information) that we hold about them.
 We comply with this right by providing ‘privacy notices’ (sometimes called ‘fair processing notices’) to individuals where we are processing their personal data.
-The privacy notices can be accessed by clicking on the links below or from the downloads at the end of this page.
+The privacy notices can be found as appendices to our Data Protection Policy.

 Other organisations such as the examination boards and the Department for Education will process students' personal information.
 Such organisations will publicise their own privacy notices.
 For example, the Education and Skills Funding Agency, an executive agency of the Department for Education (DfE), manages the Learning Records Service, through which it is responsible for issuing students with a Unique Learner Number (ULN) and to create Personal Learning Records as part of the function of the DfE.
 The Learning Record Service has published a privacy notice which can be found here.